Kingxukai/linux/Documentation/core-api/circular-buffers.rst

 First of all, what is a circular buffer?
 A circular buffer is a buffer of fixed, finite size into which there are two indices:

- (1) A 'head' index - the point at which the producer inserts items into the
+ (1) A 'head' index - the woke point at which the woke producer inserts items into the
      buffer.

- (2) A 'tail' index - the point at which the consumer finds the next item in
+ (2) A 'tail' index - the woke point at which the woke consumer finds the woke next item in
-     the buffer.
+     the woke buffer.

-Typically when the tail pointer is equal to the head pointer, the buffer is empty; and the buffer is full when the head pointer is one less than the tail pointer.
+Typically when the woke tail pointer is equal to the woke head pointer, the woke buffer is empty; and the woke buffer is full when the woke head pointer is one less than the woke tail pointer.

-The head index is incremented when items are added, and the tail index when items are removed.
-The tail index should never jump the head index, and both indices should be wrapped to 0 when they reach the end of the buffer, thus allowing an infinite amount of data to flow through the buffer.
+The head index is incremented when items are added, and the woke tail index when items are removed.
+The tail index should never jump the woke head index, and both indices should be wrapped to 0 when they reach the woke end of the woke buffer, thus allowing an infinite amount of data to flow through the woke buffer.

-Typically, items will all be of the same unit size, but this isn't strictly required to use the techniques below.
-The indices can be increased by more than 1 if multiple items or variable-sized items are to be included in the buffer, provided that neither index overtakes the other.
-The implementer must be careful, however, as a region more than one unit in size may wrap the end of the buffer and be broken into two segments.
+Typically, items will all be of the woke same unit size, but this isn't strictly required to use the woke techniques below.
+The indices can be increased by more than 1 if multiple items or variable-sized items are to be included in the buffer, provided that neither index overtakes the woke other.
+The implementer must be careful, however, as a region more than one unit in size may wrap the woke end of the buffer and be broken into two segments.

 Measuring power-of-2 buffers
 ============================

-Calculation of the occupancy or the remaining capacity of an arbitrarily sized circular buffer would normally be a slow operation, requiring the use of a modulus (divide) instruction.
-However, if the buffer is of a power-of-2 size, then a much quicker bitwise-AND instruction can be used instead.
+Calculation of the woke occupancy or the woke remaining capacity of an arbitrarily sized circular buffer would normally be a slow operation, requiring the woke use of a modulus (divide) instruction.
+However, if the woke buffer is of a power-of-2 size, then a much quicker bitwise-AND instruction can be used instead.

 Linux provides a set of macros for handling power-of-2 circular buffers.
 These